 Once the beans have fermented, they are dried in the sun, usually on a concrete patio.
 Here, they begin the drying process on a raised palette made from split bamboo so they dry more efficiently, shuffling through the beans row-by-row to turn them and further ensure they are dried evenly.

 The beans drying on the patio are raked regularly to turn them and ensure even drying.

-These beans are ready to make the trip to the processing factory, where they will be graded, roasted, winnowed and ground to become the delicious chocolate we know and love!
+These beans, after being hand sorted for defects and twigs and any other materials that might have gotten mixed in, are ready to make the trip to the processing factory where they will be graded, roasted, winnowed and ground to become the delicious chocolate we know and love!

 Some growers have formed farmer-owned cooperatives, pooling resources and knowledge to grow high-quality beans, and are therefore able to command higher prices for their work.
 When the beans arrive at the processing factory they are checked for quality and defects.
 These ingenious little devices are made to place a random sampling of beans inside the individual notches on one side of the tray, snapping the tray case shut and then slicing them in half by inserting a sharp guillotine.
 The beans can then be thoroughly inspected, and if they are not up to muster they are refused.
 Talk about incentive to continually work to improve your growing and fermenting processes!

 Next comes the roasting process, when the beans start to smell chocolate-y as we know it.
 Some of the steps and processes are similar to coffee production, an agricultural product that grows in the same regions as cacao.